CSteinmuller/devdocs/source/index.rst

 Qub3d Engine Group: Development Documentation
 #####################################################

 About the Development Docs
 ==============================
-This document is meant to describe our group's standards, policies, technical workflow, and so forth.
+This repository is meant to describe our group's standards, policies, technical workflow, and so forth.
+For more information, see README.md.

 Table of Contents
 ==============================